-Due to the problem of surface oxygen inhibition when UPR coating is cured at room temperature, the surface of the coating film is usually sticky and has poor performance, which cannot meet the coating requirements.
-Therefore, overcoming surface oxygen inhibition has become one of the urgent problems to be solved by UPR coatings.
+Due to the problem of surface oxygen inhibition when UPR coating is cured at room temperature, the surface of the coating film is usually sticky, and the performance is poor, which cannot meet the coating requirements.
+Therefore, overcoming the surface oxygen inhibition has become one of the urgent problems to be solved by UPR coatings.
 Air-drying coatings are a type of coatings developed to overcome the problem of UPR surface oxygen inhibition.

 1.1 UPR surface oxygen inhibition mechanism

-The mechanism of oxygen inhibition on the surface of UPR can be expressed as: At room temperature, oxygen reacts with the primary free radicals in the resin system, and first forms inactive peroxy radicals, as shown in formula (1).
+The mechanism of UPR surface oxygen inhibition can be expressed as: At room temperature, oxygen reacts with the primary radicals in the resin system to form inactive peroxy radicals first, as shown in formula (1).

-Peroxy radical itself or with other radicals disproportionation termination or coupling termination, and sometimes with a small amount of monomer addition, forming a copolymer of low relative molecular weight, making UPR cross-linking and curing can not continue, macroscopically manifested as a coating film The surface is sticky.
+Peroxy radical itself or disproportionation termination or coupling termination with other radicals, sometimes also add a small amount of monomers to form a copolymer of low relative molecular weight, so that the UPR cross-linking and curing can not continue, macroscopically manifested as a coating film The surface is sticky.

 1.2 Methods to improve the air-drying of UPR coatings

 In order to overcome the problem of oxygen inhibition on the surface of UPR coatings, research in this area has never been interrupted.
 At present, there are methods such as film covering method, paraffin covering method, adding cellulose acetate butyrate method and introducing air-drying groups in unsaturated polyester (UP) molecules.